Now is the time for a National Food Allergy Action Plan.

 The mission of this plan is to help Canadians with food allergy live safely and confidently & advance prevention, diagnosis and treatment of food allergy.

-#FoodAllergyVotes is our grassroots advocacy campaign to get food allergy on the platform this federal election.
-Have your voice heard and help to #MakeFoodAllergyCount.
-Get involved with our campaign tool kit.
+#FoodAllergyVotes was our grassroots advocacy campaign to get food allergy on the platform this past federal election.